ecamp/ecamp3/CONTRIBUTING.md

     cd ecamp3
     ```

-3. Add the master repository as a remote and name the remotes in a sensible way
+3. Add the master repository as a remote and name the remotes in a sensible way:

     ```
     git remote add ecamp3 https://github.com/ecamp3/ecamp3.git
     git remote rename origin mine
     ```

-4. Configure the central repo for pulling the current state and your own repo for pushing new changes
+4. Configure the central repo for pulling the current state and your own repo for pushing new changes:

     ```
     git config remote.pushdefault mine